fablabbcn/smartcitizen-docs/docs/about/index.md

 WIP - TODO

 The Smart Citizen project works to provide tools for anyone willing to use technology in a critical way.
 By developing environmental sensing tools, branching out in various fields such as open hardware, software, data, social innovation and digital fabrication, our main contribution is the amount of resources that this documentation hopes to compile.
-The project was born in [Fab Lab Barcelona](https://fablabbcn.org) which, up until now, is the main maintainer of the project.
+The project was born in [{{ extra.urls.fablabbcn.name }}]({{ extra.urls.fablabbcn.link }}) which, up until now, is the main maintainer of the project.
 However, the project is [released under **free** and **open source** licenses](#open-source), hoping that anyone can contribute to it, reuse it, adapt it and improve it in any way needed.

 <!-- TODO - Link to licenses of the different components -->